txttw/ds-case-studies/README.md

 **Business objective:** Management want to understand how exactly the demands vary with different features (independent vaibles).
 They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
 In addition the model will be a good way for management to understand the demand dynamics of a new market.

 **Used methods**
-- Data peprocessing
+- Data preprocessing
 - Exploratory data analysis
-- Linera regression with RFE and RFECV
+- Linear regression with RFE and RFECV

 ## Telecom provider
 **Business objective:** For many telecom operators, retaining highly profitable customers is the number one business goal.
 To reduce customer churn, telecom companies need to predict which customers are at high risk of churn.

 **Used methods**
-- Data peprocessing,
+- Data preprocessing,
 - PCA + Logistic regression
 - Random Forrest classifier with hyper-parameter tuning
 - Histogram Gradient Boosting classifier with hyper-parameter tuning